Grant Application Resources

 - Designing and writing Specific Aims

 - Access to facilities and resources boilerplate material

 - Access to library materials from successfully funded grants

 We provide materials useful to the grant application process including boilerplate descriptions of the robust research environments at Emory University, Children’s Healthcare of Atlanta and Georgia Institute of Technology and examples of successfully funded grant proposals.

-- Sections of the Emory Boilerplate Language Library that most often relate to pediatrics are available here in Word format.
+- Sections of the Emory Boilerplate Library that most often relate to pediatrics are available here in Word format.
 This includes descriptions of Emory University, Children’s Healthcare of Atlanta and partner research programs that collaborate with the Pediatric Research Alliance.
-Please check the footer to note the last date this document was updated.
-If you have previously downloaded this document, you may need to clear your browser history to ensure you access the most recent version.
+Please check the footer to note the last date this document was updated (October 22, 2020).
+If you previously downloaded this document, you may need to clear your browser history to ensure you access the most recent version.

 - For additional descriptions and document updates, contact Stacy Heilman, PhD.